Table of Contents

 Charges for delayed payments are one option for dealing with overdue debts.
 However, if you want to know how much interest you may legally charge, you must know the usury rules in your state.

-Is there anything further that can be done to make sure customers pay on time and avoid late payment fees?
+Is there anything further that can be done to make sure customers pay on time and avoid late fees?

 If imposing a late payment fee isn’t your thing, there are other ways to guarantee timely payment for your services.